silasyeak/cvparser-Avensys/README.md

 This project aims to develop a CV Parsing application using Java Fullstack technologies.
 The application will extract specific fields from Word/PDF format CVs, including Name, Email ID, Mobile No., Skills, Years of Experience, and Recent 3 Companies.

 Roles & Responsibilities:
+- Developed the frontend login and registration page for this website
-▪ Developed a CV parsing website using Open AI’s Natural Language Processor (NLP) API, to parse through user resumes ▪ Implemented functionalities such as Admin role for CRUD operations on resume details.
+- Developed a CV parsing website using Open AI’s Natural Language Processor (NLP) API, to parse through user resumes
+- Implemented functionalities such as Admin role for CRUD operations on resume details
-▪ Implemented a login and registration process for users of the parsing website to submit resumes for parsing.
+- Implemented a login and registration process for users of the parsing website to submit resumes for parsing

 ## Requirements